MathematicsCLtd/depth-first-search/README.md

 # Depth-first search (DFS)

 A common brute-force algorithm that works well for a small number of nodes.
-It begins at the graph root and explores every node that attaches to the root.
-Then it goes to the next level, exploring each level until it reaches the end.
+It begins at the graph root and then explores every node from the root down a single path.
+It then backtracks and begins exploring the paths not taken until it reaches the root again.

 ## Implementation